voedger/voedger-internals/server/design/sequences.md

 }

-// To be injected into the ISequencer implementation. type ISeqStorage interface {
+// To be injected into the ISequencer implementation.
+//
+type ISeqStorage interface {

   // If number is not found, returns 0
-	ReadNumbers(WSID, []SeqID) ([]Numbers, error)
+	ReadNumbers(WSID, []SeqID) ([]Numbers, error) ReadNextPLogOffset() (PLogOffset, error)

 	// IDs in batch.Values are unique
   // len(batch) may be 0
-	WriteValues(batch []SeqValue) error

-  // Next offset to be used
+  // offset: Next offset to be used
+  // batch MUST be written first, then offset
-	WriteNextPLogOffset(offset PLogOffset) error
+	WriteValuesAndOffset(batch []SeqValue, offset PLogOffset) error
-	ReadNextPLogOffset() (PLogOffset, error)

   // ActualizeSequencesFromPLog scans PLog from the given offset and send values to the batcher.
 	// Values are sent per event, unordered, ISeqValue.Keys are not unique.
 	ActualizeSequencesFromPLog(ctx context.Context, offset PLogOffset, batcher func(batch []SeqValue, offset PLogOffset) error) error
 }